 - 2 tablespoons maple syrup

-- 1 teaspoons arrowroot starch
+- 1 teaspoons arrowroot starch or corn starch

 - 1/4 cup beef broth